Understanding the Basics of Sheet Metal Edge Rolling

 Q: What’s the main difference between classical and roller hemming?

-A: Classical uses punches for straight edges; roller hemming follows curves with less roll-in.
+A: Classical uses punches for straight edges; roller hemming follows curves with less roll-in, and bead rollers can be an alternative for consistent edge tipping.

 Q: How can warp and recoil be reduced?